-This week has been quite eventful.
+This week has been quite eventful and full of drama.

 After a lazy weekend recovering from the Mad Blog Awards on Friday evening (the journey to which was quite a drama in itself) we got back to school rather sluggish on Monday.
 In fact Star was a whole two minutes late and ended up with a 30 minute detention.
 I do understand that punctuality is important but I was a little annoyed.
 I said to her, ‘ok, we’ll take you in 30 minutes late every day and you can stay behind 30 minutes,’ She wasn’t impressed and sulked while replying ‘don’t you love me mummy?’